Are you a Renaissance woman?

 4. Work anywhere

-If 2020 has taught us anything it is that we can work from anywhere (unless, of course, you are a gardener).
+If the Corona virus crisis has taught us anything it is that we can work from anywhere (unless, of course, you are a gardener).
 Which allows us even wider access to jobs.
 And an ability to switch between jobs too, without leaving your home!